avoidwork/tenso/README.md

 ```

 ## Responses
 Responses will have a standard shape.
-Hypermedia (pagination, links, etc.) will be in `data` as `link:[ {"uri": "...", "rel": "..."}, ...]`.
-Pagination will also be present via the `Link` HTTP header.
+The result, and hypermedia will be in `data`.
+Hypermedia (pagination, links, etc.) will be in `data.link:[ {"uri": "...", "rel": "..."}, ...]`, & pagination will also be present via the `Link` HTTP header.
+The result will be in `data.result`.

 ```json
 {